Financial Aid and Federal Education Loans

 Federal Direct Student Loans

-After students receive their financial aid award notification, they may take out student loans to cover educational expenses that are not fully covered by their financial aid.
+After students receive their financial aid award notification, they may take out federal student loans to cover any educational expenses that are not fully covered by their federal grant(s) and/or scholarships.
 Students borrow directly from the federal government through Lorain County Community College.
 Students are required to pay back student loans based on the terms of their loan agreements.

 Lorain County Community College